iSergio/cesiumjs4gwt/README.md

 ### Issue
 - [x] GXT work fine
 - [x] GWT work fine
-- [ ] SmartGWT: ISC_DataBinding.js script destruct some functional of Cesium.js like as CesiumTerrain (what i find)
+- [x] SmartGWT: ISC_DataBinding.js script destruct some functional of Cesium.js like as CesiumTerrain (what i find) (Fixed)

 ### Getting started
 You not need include JavaScript of Cesium into main html file, injection realised in GWT code.